CamelCaseName/CCSC/README.md

 Most, if not all editors you get when selecting a node behave the same way as in the original CSC by Eek!, i tweaked some.
 I plan on making them a little more clear, but as of now they look very devvy.
 Most node types are self explanatory, if you have issues here, go watch the videos on the csc by Eek! on Youtube.
 Everything that could be represented by node connections is.
+(if you're editing a value name and it does a "bing", the value name is not unique and must be changed further.
+What is shown on the node is the name used by the program.)

 # controls
 * select nodes to edit with left click